illinois-cs415/illinois-cs415.github.io/_assignments/mp0.md

 ## Your First Assignment

 If you have access to a personal computer (laptop or otherwise), you will need to determine if it is capable of running Unreal.
 To do so, you will install Unreal Engine, try to work through a tutorial that takes about one hour and then **let us know via a survey if you have a computer that can run Unreal.**

+If you run into problems during installation or later that you cannot solve, let us know by posting on [CampusWire](https://campuswire.com/c/GB2E56D41/feed) or joining a [Zoom office hour](https://illinois-cs415.github.io/officehours.html)

 ### Which Version?